MrSidims/PytorchExplorer/README.md

 - Triton
 - LLVM with mlir-opt

+To setup PyTorch and Torch-MLIR it's a good idea to visit https://github.com/llvm/torch-mlir repository and follow instructions from there.

-Current version is tested on Ubuntu 22.04 windows subsystem using LLVM 21 dev.
+Current version of the application is tested on Ubuntu 22.04 windows subsystem using LLVM 21 dev.

 ### Install dependencies

-In case of missing prerequisites here are some scripts to help set them up.
+In case of missing prerequisites here are some scripts to help set them up (runs on Debian and its derivatives).

 ```bash
 git clone https://github.com/MrSidims/PytorchExplorer.git